 Attend all mandatory training and staff meetings.

-Provide coverage assistance to co-workers as necessary to assure clients access to services.
+Provide coverage assistance to co-workers with group therapy and psycho-education groups as necessary to assure clients access to services.

 Other duties as assigned.